CybOXProject/Tools/Bindings/Python/README.md

 cybox.parse('some_input_file.xml')

 Similarly, for export of CybOX XML to a file, create and open a file and then pass it to the export method of the Observables object you're using.
-The latest version of the core bindings will write out all of the namespaces and schema locations for you, so you don't need to declare it.
+The latest version of the core bindings will write out all of the namespaces and schema locations for you, so you don't need to declare them (via the namespacedef_ parameter).
 E.g.,

 import cybox_core_1_0 as cybox